-TIMESTAMP is one of the data type in DB2.
+TIMESTAMP function is one of the data type in DB2.
 It helps you get TIMESTAMP in your SQL Query result.
 This is so common in any business scenario.

 Without time there will not be any real time business.
 Every business SQL query involves TIME, DATE and TIMESTAMP.
 Here, my focus is on TIMESTAMP.

 A timestamp is a seven-part value representing a date and time by year, month, day, hour, minute, second, and microsecond, in the range of 0001-01-01-00.00.00.000000000 to 9999-12-31-24.00.00.000000000 with nanosecond precision.
 Timestamps can also hold timezone information.

 Examples for TIMESTAMP function in DB2.